 - successfully completing the NIOSH B-reader retest every 4 years (or as required by NIOSH to maintain B-reader status).

-- You must comply with relevant requirements of the latest version of the RANZCR Standards of practice for diagnostic and interventional radiology.
+- You must comply with relevant requirements of the latest version of the RANZCR Standards of practice for clinical radiology.

 - X-rays must be read and reported in accordance with the Guidelines for the use of the ILO International Classification of Radiographs of Pneumoconioses.

 - You must comply with the technical requirements set out in Technical requirements for B-readers (PDF, 67KB).

 - You must have an arrangement in place with Lungscreen Australia Pty Ltd, either directly or through another entity (e.g. X-ray imaging practice), so you can transfer chest X-ray images and completed ILO Classification reports to enable the dual-reading and adjudication process.